paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-323-life-cycle-and-sustainment.md

 (8) require the military departments to conduct an independent logistics assessment of each major weapon system prior to key acquisition decision points (including milestone decisions) to identify features that are likely to drive future operating and support costs, changes to system design that could reduce such costs, and effective strategies for managing such costs;

-(9) include—

-  (A) reliability metrics for major weapon systems; and

-  (B) requirements on the use of metrics under subparagraph (A) as triggers—

-    (i) to conduct further investigation and analysis into drivers of those metrics; and

-    (ii) to develop strategies for improving reliability, availability, and maintainability of such systems at an affordable cost; and

-(10) require the military departments to conduct periodic reviews of operating and support costs of major weapon systems after such systems achieve initial operational capability to identify and address factors resulting in growth in operating and support costs and adapt support strategies to reduce such costs.

-**(c) Retention of Data on Operating and Support Costs.—**

-(1) **In general.—** — The Director of Cost Assessment and Program Evaluation shall be responsible for developing and maintaining a database on operating and support estimates, supporting documentation, and actual operating and support costs for major weapon systems.

-(2) **Support.—** — The Secretary of Defense shall ensure that the Director, in carrying out such responsibility—

-  (A) promptly receives the results of all cost estimates and cost analyses conducted by the military departments with regard to operating and support costs of major weapon systems;

-  (B) has timely access to any records and data of the military departments (including classified and proprietary information) that the Director considers necessary to carry out such responsibility; and

-  (C) with the concurrence of the Under Secretary of Defense for Acquisition and Sustainment, may direct the military departments to collect and retain information necessary to support the database.
+(9) prior to the Milestone B approval (or equivalent approval) for a major weapon system, require the Secretary concerned to ensure the completion of an intellectual property management plan for product support required under [section 4324(b)(1)(D) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4324/b/1/D&num=0&edition=prelim); and

+(10) require each Secretary of a military department to create and retain an independent cost estimate for the remainder of the life cycle of the covered weapon system every five years.

-**(d) Major Weapon System Defined.—** In this section, the term “major weapon system” has the meaning given that term in [section 3455(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3455/f&num=0&edition=prelim).
+**(c) Major Weapon System Defined.—** In this section, the term “major weapon system” has the meaning given that term in [section 101(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a&num=0&edition=prelim).

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (b)(1).
+Pub.
+L. 119–60, § 1803(e)(1)(A), inserted “in accordance with the requirements of [section 118 of this title](./chapter-002-department-of-defense.md#section-118) and” after “be issued”.

+Subsec. (b)(3).
+Pub.
+L. 119–60, § 1803(e)(1)(B), amended par.
+(3) generally.
+Prior to amendment, par.
+(3) read as follows: “require the military departments to update estimates of operating and support costs periodically throughout the life cycle of a major weapon system, to determine whether preliminary information and assumptions remain relevant and accurate, and identify and record reasons for variances;”.

+Subsec. (b)(9).
+Pub.
+L. 119–60, § 1803(e)(1)(C), amended par.
+(9) generally.
+Prior to amendment, par.
+(9) read as follows: “include—

+“(A) reliability metrics for major weapon systems; and

+“(B) requirements on the use of metrics under subparagraph (A) as triggers—

+“(i) to conduct further investigation and analysis into drivers of those metrics; and

+“(ii) to develop strategies for improving reliability, availability, and maintainability of such systems at an affordable cost; and”.

+Subsec. (b)(10).
+Pub.
+L. 119–60, § 1803(e)(1)(D), amended par.
+(10) generally.
+Prior to amendment, par.
+(10) read as follows: “require the military departments to conduct periodic reviews of operating and support costs of major weapon systems after such systems achieve initial operational capability to identify and address factors resulting in growth in operating and support costs and adapt support strategies to reduce such costs.”

+Subsec. (c).
+Pub.
+L. 119–60, § 1803(e)(2), (3), redesignated subsec. (d) as (c) and struck out former subsec. (c) which related to retention of data on operating and support costs.

+Subsec. (d).
+Pub.
+L. 119–60, § 1803(e)(3), redesignated subsec. (d) as (c).

+Pub.
+L. 119–60, § 811(c)(2)(C), substituted “section 101(a)” for “section 3455(f)”.

 2021—Pub.
 L. 116–283, § 1848(d)(3)(B), amended section catchline generally.
 Prior to amendment, section catchline read as follows: “Assessment, management, and control of operating and support costs for major weapon systems”.

 Pub.
 L. 116–283, § 1848(d)(1), renumbered [section 2337a of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2337a) as this section.